Khamerman znyshchuye virusy: Composition

 The band's current members are Volodymyr Pakholiuk (texts, vocals) and Albert Tsukrenko (music, vocals).
 Both musicians combine their career in the band with other activities: Tsukrenko is known as a journalist and podcaster, having worked, among others, for Pershyi and Hromadske TV channels; Pakholiuk initially worked as a teacher, but later also became a journalist, working as deputy editor of a men's magazine.

 Musical style

 KhZV have been variously characterized as an underground punk band or a freak duo.
 The band's creative activity transcends the borders of music and includes elements of theatre and concept art.
 Their musical genre includes elements of drum and bass, techno-punk, pop music and chanson.
 Their texts are characterized by irony and satire, including elements of surzhyk and obscenities.
 According to Tsukrenko, the use of obscene words is grounded in the band's need for artistic expression and signifies the vitality of Ukrainian culture.
-The band's members usually perform naked or wear unusual clothes, such as diapers, wedding shawls, leopard dresses, female lingerie, wooden boxes, diving masks, models of Lenin's mausoleums on their heads or just one pair of socks for two.
+The band's members usually perform naked or wear unusual clothes, such as diapers, wedding shawls, leopard dresses, female lingerie, wooden boxes, diving masks, models of Lenin's Mausoleum on their heads or just one pair of socks for two.